Military Prosecutor Doberman: Patriotic Association member

 Commander of the 4th Squadron.
 An elite who rose to the position after graduating from the sixth grade and passed the bar exam.
 Among the members of the Patriotic Association, he is the least revealing of himself.
 He has been faithful to Lee Jae-sik for a long time, but his position is being narrowed by being obscured by Noh Hwa-young.
-He pretends to be generous on the outside, but if he catches Noh Hwa-young's weakness at any time, he is determine to target her weakness.
+He pretends to be generous on the outside, but if he catches Noh Hwa-young's weakness at any time, he is determined to target her weakness.
 He was also involved in assaulting his assistants and lower-ranked recruits, both physically and sexually.
 Bae-man successfully prosecutes him for these allegations and allowed Moo-seop to serve a three-year term of imprisonment for his crimes.